 Irish Housing Crisis Remains 'Hard Slog' as Government Misses Targets

-Taoiseach Micheál Martin has acknowledged that delivering adequate housing supply in Ireland remains a hard slog, as the government continues to fall short of its ambitious target of 50,000 new homes per year despite a significant increase in completions in 2025.
+Taoiseach Micheál Martin has acknowledged that delivering adequate housing supply in Ireland remains a hard slog, as the government continues to fall short of its ambitious target of 50,000 new homes per year despite a significant increase in completions in 2025 — a shortfall that is fuelling political pressure from opposition parties and raising serious questions about the coalition's ability to deliver on its central domestic promise.

-Housing remains the most dominant issue in Irish politics, with affordability and supply continuing to dominate the national agenda as the government pushes forward with a series of policy measures aimed at accelerating construction.
+Housing remains the most dominant issue in Irish politics, with affordability and supply continuing to dominate the national agenda as the government pushes forward with a series of policy measures aimed at accelerating construction and making home ownership more accessible for a generation that has largely been priced out of the market.

 Background